airtlab/machine-learning-for-quality-prediction-in-plastic-injection-molding/readme.md

 This repository contains the source code and the data of the experiments presented in the paper

->A. Polenta, S. Tomassini, N. Falcionelli, P. Contardo, A.F.
-Dragoni, P. Sernani, *A comparison of Machine Learning techniques for the quality classification of molded products*.
+>Polenta, A.; Tomassini, S.; Falcionelli, N.; Contardo, P.; Dragoni, A.F.; Sernani, P. A Comparison of Machine Learning Techniques for the Quality Classification of Molded Products.
+Information 2022, 13, 272. <https://doi.org/10.3390/info13060272>

-The paper is currently under review for the publication in the special issue *Advances in Computing, Communication & Security* of the [Information](https://www.mdpi.com/journal/information) journal.
+The paper is published in the special issue *Advances in Computing, Communication & Security* of the [Information](https://www.mdpi.com/journal/information) journal.

 Specifically, **the experiments are implemented in Rapid Miner** and compare **six Machine Learning (ML) techniques** to predict the quality classes of plastic road lenses using the data of the process parameters collected from the molding machine during the production.
 To this end, the repository is composed of the following directories: